Designations Congruent with Things: Chapter 23

 Newt is an amazing, interpersonal savant when it comes to his drift-partner turned life-partner.

-“So this is not a side effect of your unique cortical wiring?
-Hermann says dryly, still iteratively fixing Newt’s hair in a very acceptable way.
+“So this isn’t a side effect of your unique cortical wiring?”
+Hermann is still iteratively fixing Newt’s hair in a very acceptable way.

-“No,” Newt admits, betraying no victorious sentiments.
-“I have no cool powers post-brain scrambling, other than a whole bunch of your skill sets.
-Some of which are pretty good, I guess, if one enjoys kicking ass at Go and a desires a flair for aggressive driving, which I do not desire, actually.”
+“No.” Newt betrays no victorious sentiments.
+“I have no cool powers post-brain scrambling, other than a whole bunch of your skill sets, some of which are pretty good, I guess, if one enjoys kicking ass at Go and desires a flair for aggressive driving, which I don’t, actually.”

 “You like it?”
-Newt says snapping twice in quick succession and flaring the lights.
+Newt snaps twice in quick succession to flare the lights.
 “I did it for you.”

-“I fail to see how such a thing could possibly be the case,” Herman replies, catching Newt’s hand in time to abort snap number three and examining the small square of taped-down gauze in the dim light.
+“I fail to see how such a thing could possibly be the case.”
+Hermann catches Newt’s hand in time to abort snap number three.
+He examines the small square of taped-down gauze in the dim light.

-“I did myself first, to make sure the hardware was functional,” Newt says, cleverly avoiding the tag ‘pilot experiment’, which is, of course, how he had conceptualized it to himself.
+“I did myself first, to make sure the hardware was functional,” Newt says, cleverly avoiding the tag “pilot experiment,” which is, of course, how he’d conceptualized it to himself.
 “I figured you’d like it.
 I figured you would not like the snapping though, so you can do a silent flick, if that’s your preference.
-The flick is pretty robust, but since you don’t have the simultaneous sound cue you’ve got to be a little more directional about it.
+The flick is pretty robust, but since you don’t have the simultaneous sound cue, you need to be a little more directional about it.
 If you’re right next to the switch you can do a proximity wave.
 So, to summarize, for the overhead lights you have a triple choice of cue.
-Sound,” he says, pulling his hand out of Hermann’s grip and snapping twice, “rapid directional vector,” he says, flicking twice, “or proximity.
-For the coffee machine, stove, and isolated lights it’s proximity only.”
+Sound,” he pulls his hand from Hermann’s grip and snaps twice, “rapid directional vector,” he flicks twice, “or proximity.
+For the coffee machine, stove, and isolated lights, it’s proximity only.”

 “You’ve been busy,” Hermann says, in poorly concealed xeric envy.